dequelabs/Deque-University-for-iOS/README.md

+### Please Note
+This repository is out of date with the newest Xcode and Attest 2.0.
+We do not recommend using this repository to try Attest 2.0.

 # Need Help with iOS Accessibility?

 The main purpose of this repository is to share iOS Accessibility knowledge.
 Leverage our community of iOS Accessibility Expertise.
 Post an issue to this repository.
 Issues can be anything from